Harris campaign highlights Trump’s past praise for Mark Robinson as CNN report roils battleground North Carolina

 “I said, ‘I think you’re better than Martin Luther King.
 I think you are Martin Luther King times two,’” Trump said at the time.

+Many people close to Trump have long held concerns about Robinson and his gubernatorial candidacy, given his previous inflammatory comments, including disparaging the civil rights movement and mocking the victims of a school shooting.
+Privately, some on Trump’s team had hoped Robinson would drop out as more of his contentious past comments were revealed.
+However, that didn’t stop Trump from giving the lieutenant governor his endorsement at a rally earlier this year.

+Despite efforts to distance the former president from Robinson, three senior Trump campaign advisers told CNN that there have been no efforts to pressure Robinson to withdraw from the governor’s race, and there were no plans at this time to call for him drop out.

-The NAACP called on Robinson to drop out of the race, writing on social media Thursday that the organization is “nonpartisan, but we’re not blind.
+The NAACP called on Robinson to exit the race, writing on social media Thursday that the organization is “nonpartisan, but we’re not blind.
 And we speak out against what is wrong.
 Mark Robinson: drop out.”

 North Carolina Democrats seize on report